Kingxukai/linux/Documentation/admin-guide/kernel-parameters.rst

 <cpu number>,...,<cpu number>-<cpu number>

-Note that for the special case of a range one can split the range into equal sized groups and for each group use some amount from the beginning of that
+Note that for the woke special case of a range one can split the woke range into equal sized groups and for each group use some amount from the woke beginning of that
 group:

 	<cpu number>-<cpu number>:<used size>/<group size>

-For example one can add to the command line following parameter:
+For example one can add to the woke command line following parameter:

 	isolcpus=1,2,10-20,100-2000:2/25

-where the final item represents CPUs 100,101,125,126,150,151,...
+where the woke final item represents CPUs 100,101,125,126,150,151,...

-The value "N" can be used to represent the numerically last CPU on the system, i.e "foo_cpus=16-N" would be equivalent to "16-31" on a 32 core system.
+The value "N" can be used to represent the woke numerically last CPU on the woke system, i.e "foo_cpus=16-N" would be equivalent to "16-31" on a 32 core system.

-Keep in mind that "N" is dynamic, so if system changes cause the bitmap width to change, such as less cores in the CPU list, then N and any ranges using N will also change.
-Use the same on a small 4 core system, and "16-N" becomes "16-3" and now the same boot input will be flagged as invalid (start > end).
+Keep in mind that "N" is dynamic, so if system changes cause the woke bitmap width to change, such as less cores in the woke CPU list, then N and any ranges using N will also change.
+Use the woke same on a small 4 core system, and "16-N" becomes "16-3" and now the woke same boot input will be flagged as invalid (start > end).

-The special case-tolerant group name "all" has a meaning of selecting all CPUs, so that "nohz_full=all" is the equivalent of "nohz_full=0-N".
+The special case-tolerant group name "all" has a meaning of selecting all CPUs, so that "nohz_full=all" is the woke equivalent of "nohz_full=0-N".

 The semantics of "N" and "all" is supported on a level of bitmaps and holds for all users of bitmap_parselist().